 Paula’s Choice Defense Antioxidant Pore Purifier is a jack of all trades.
 Word on the street is, it helps you fight acne, protect you from environmental damage, and brighten your complexion.

-Is that too much for one exfoliant to do or is this the real deal?
-Let’s find out!
+The question still remains: is all that too much for one exfoliant to do or is this the real deal?
+I’ve put it to the test to find out!

-- What’s In Paula’s Choice Defense Antioxidant Pore Purifier?
+- How Do You Use Paula’s Choice Defense Antioxidant Pore Purifier?

 - Performance & Personal Opinion